 French Toast 101

-How long should you soak bread for French toast?
+How long should you soak the bread?

 Ideally, you should soak the bread in the egg custard for about 15 minutes.
 You want the egg mixture to penetrate the bread so that when cooked the center is soft and creamy.
 Some recipes even call for overnight soaking.

-What kind of bread is best for French toast?
+What kind of bread is best?

 A dense, even stale, dry bread is best for French toast.
 You can use sourdough, Italian bread (like a brioche) or a French loaf.
 If the bread is too soft, it will soak up too much of the egg custard and may tear apart during cooking.

-Does bread have to be stale for French toast?
+Does bread have to be stale?

 Though stale bread is preferred when making French toast, you can dry soft bread by popping it in the oven for about 10 minutes at 275 degrees.

-How much milk do you use for French toast?
+How much milk do you use?

 A good ratio for the egg custard (the egg, milk, and sugar mixture for dipping) is one-fourth cup of milk per one egg for a 2-slice serving of French Toast.